TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 - **Linux**: Open the programs menu and search for "Terminal".
 You can also open the terminal by pressing <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>T</kbd> on your keyboard.

 - **macOS**: Open your Applications > Utilities folder and find "Terminal".
 You can also use Spotlight search to open Terminal.
 Press <kbd>Cmd</kbd> + <kbd>Space</kbd> to open Spotlight, and search for "Terminal".
-Press <kbd>Return</kbd> to open it.
+Press <kbd>Enter</kbd> to open it.

 Before we do anything, take a look at the following text:
 ```
 $ whoami
 ```
 This is a terminal command because it begins with a `$`.
 The `$` is saying "Hey!
 Enter what follows in your terminal."
 This means that we must exclude the `$` when entering any command.
 In the example above, we would only enter `whoami` in our terminal.
 This is a common indicator so make sure that you aren't entering `$` before a command.
 Now that you are aware of what `$` does, take your terminal for a test run!
-Make sure your terminal is open, type the command mentioned above, and press enter on your keyboard.
+Make sure your terminal is open, type the command mentioned above, and press <kbd>Enter</kbd> on your keyboard.

 It returns your username.
 Cool!